 Hair growth can literally have its ups and downs over the course of a lifetime.
 When you’re young and in overall good health, your hair seems to grow rapidly.

-As you age, the growth process can slow down thanks to a decreased metabolism and changes in the hair follicles that are responsible for generating new hairs.
+As you age, the growth process can slow down for various reasons, including decreased metabolism, hormone changes, and changes in the hair follicles that are responsible for generating new hairs.

 Folic acid is the synthetic form of folate, a type of B vitamin.
 When found naturally in foods, this nutrient is called folate.
-The folate in fortified foods and supplements is manufactured and is called folic acid.
-Although known by two different names, folate and folic acid function in the same way.
+The manufactured version of this nutrient in fortified foods and supplements is called folic acid.
+Despite the different names, folate and folic acid function in the same way.